alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 ### Specifying dependencies (node, PostgreSQL, Chrome)

-* Try to run the tests:
+Now we have our gems installed, we can try and run the content-publisher tests:

 ```shell
 $dev cd /app